-Note: Lot Tracking is in the Beta testing phase and is only available to a selection of merchants at this time.
+Note: Lot Tracking and FEFO are in the Beta testing phase and are only available to a selection of merchants at this time.
 If you are interested in participating in the Beta, please submit this form.

 First Expires First Out Fulfillment: